-While many of these injuries are bumps, bruises and cuts, some of them are also broken bones or cuts requiring stitches.
+While many of these injuries that occur are bumps, bruises and cuts, some of them are also broken bones or cuts requiring stitches.
 A few of them are even more serious than this.

 An overwhelming number of these injuries result when a child falls and lands on a hard surface, such as asphalt, cement, or packed ground around the equipment.
 While adult or guardian supervision may prevent some of these injuries, it’s also important to teach children about having fun while staying safe.